googleapis/google-cloud-cpp/release/README.md

 *next* version, i.e., one version past the release you just did above.
 Then send the PR for review against `main`.
 You need to:

+- In the top-level `CMakeLists.txt` file:
+  - Increment the version number in the `project()` function.
-- In the top-level `CMakeLists.txt` file, increment the version number, and set the pre-release version (PROJECT_VERSION_PRE_RELEASE) to "rc".
+  - Set the pre-release version (PROJECT_VERSION_PRE_RELEASE) to "rc".
+- In the `CHANGELOG.md` file:
-- Add a "vX.Y.Z - TBD" header, corresponding to the new version number, to the `CHANGELOG.md` file.
+  - Add a "vX.Y.Z - TBD" header, corresponding to the new version number.
 - Update the ABI baseline to include the new version numbers in the inline namespace by running `ci/cloudbuild/build.sh -t check-api-pr`.
 This will leave the updated ABI files in `ci/abi-dumps`, and also update the